ambiot/documents/docs/source/ambd_micropython/source/examples/[RTL8722CSM] [RTL8722DM] GPIO - Blink.rst

 **Steps**
 :raw-html:`</p>`

-Blink is one of the best examples to get started with MicroPython.
+Blink is one of the best ambd_micropython/examples to get started with MicroPython.

 Let us connect pin PB_22 to the anode leg of an LED which in series with a current limiting resistor and GND to cathode of the LED as shown below,